makerdao/mips/MIP39/MIP39c3-Subproposals/MIP39c3-SP7.md

 ### Motivation

 MakerDAO is restructuring in accordance with the Endgame Plan.
 With the rejection of our last budget proposal, we’ve been advised by the leading delegates that work related to our mandate would be better executed as an ecosystem actor or as an in-house function within other stakeholder groups.
 The rejection of our budget proposal did not come with a complementary offboarding proposal, so we are putting it up ourselves.
-This core unit should be formally offboarded to support the transition, formalize the status of the team, and provide any "golden parachute" compensation and retroactive benefits due to contributors.
+This Core Unit should be formally offboarded to support the transition, formalize the status of the team, and provide any "golden parachute" compensation and retroactive benefits due to contributors.

 ### Facilitator